citrix/terraform-provider-citrix/docs/resources/cloud_resource_location.md

 Manages a Citrix Cloud resource location.

 ~> **Please Note** For Citrix Cloud Customer, DaaS Zone permissions are required to manage Citrix Cloud Resource Location.

+~> **Please Note** A resource location cannot be deleted while it still contains Connectors.
+Set `force_delete` to `true` to have the provider remove those Connectors from Citrix Cloud when the resource location is deleted.

 ## Example Usage